iccaving/icccsite/content/wiki/FirstAid.md

 The purpose of each item is as follows (the list is not exhaustive!):
 - One triangular bandage: sling, splinting, eyepatch, tourniquet (careful!)
-- One roll of vetrap/vet wrap: self adhesive (doesn't stick to skin or anything else, just itself), so good for holding dressing in placwe
+- One roll of vetrap/vet wrap: self adhesive (doesn't stick to skin or anything else, just itself), so good for holding dressing in place
 - 3 safety pins: sling, holding tongue, removing splinters
-- One sterile dressing: covering a wound that has stopped bleeding and ahs been rinsed, part of an eye patch
+- One sterile dressing: covering a wound that has stopped bleeding and has been rinsed, part of an eye patch
 - 2 paracetamol: general pain relief (analgesic).
 Probably most useful for headaches
 - 2 ibuprofen: pain relief and also actively reduces swelling.
 Absolute go to for bumps, bruises, sprains etc.